melbourne-lab/canopy_flowering/notes/field_notes_2021.md

 I repaired 67 and 75 - hopefully.
 67 had one of the wires not fully secured in the screw terminal.
 I repaired this.
 For 75, I did not see a super evident problem.
 Screw terminal and connection was fine.
 The port for the D6/D7 screw terminal looked to have been slightly dislodged during the animal attack, but this wouldn't explain why it failed to record data *before* the attack.
 I tried running with the TEROS unplugged and the flashing red light did indeed work.
 But when I reconnected it, the board seemed to work... in fact, on the hour, the LED9 which turns on for the TEROS engagement did turn on so perhaps it did take a record?
 Not sure.

+### Jul 19 and 20 2021

+Thermopsis is done.
+Campanula started last week in plots and is well underway now.
+Interesting there is a somewhat large density of Campanula in plot 53 - seems to like bare soil.

+Sensor in plot 33 was annihilated by a bear.
+The tuperware (new tacklebox edition) had a gaping hole in the back.
+There was a single piece of tacklebox by the base of the logger (toppled) so I suspect the bear made the hole then pushed the sensor over before excavating the box's contents.
+Two of the suspension cables were in place; the third one (in the direction the logger was toppled) had its peg pulled out.
+Damage to the unit's inner parts appear limited to a dessicant pack chewed through (with contents spilled in to the plot) and the connector for the battery broken.
+I repaired the damage finishing around 4.

+Idiotically I put the data card in my pocket again, went to look for the *other* missing data card, and then promptly lost the plot 33 one.
+Idiotic.
+I mostly was searching around plots 77/75 and then went back to the car, but after searching Tuesday couldn't find any evidence of either card.
+Stupid stupid stupid.

+Pollinator observations on Tuesday - seems like the pollinator assemblage for Campanula is more diverse than Thermopsis - at least this year, this time of season.
+Saw a few bees (not yet identified) and ended by seeing another *B. flavifrons*.
+Decided that incidental contact (of which there was plenty especially in plot 53) is not worthy of recording except as a note.